The form contains errors

 Absolutely not.
 The workout itself delivers everything you’d expect from a Les Mills cycling class.
 The programming has been designed for consistency and results, moving participants through the heart rate zones to ensure they’re working hard – even if they’re having so much fun they don’t even realise it!

-Normally participants working out at these higher intensities comment that they feel uncomfortable and unpleasant, particularly novice exercises – which can lead to low compliance – the immersive nature of the TRIP experience acts as a distraction.
+But where normally, particularly among novice exercisers, working out at these higher intensities can be uncomfortable and unpleasant – potentially leading to low compliance – the immersive nature of the TRIP experience acts as a distraction.
 Participants simply don’t realise how hard they’re working – which means they’re willing to come back for more.

 This is summed up perfectly in this comment from a participant at West Wood Club in Ireland: “It was absolutely amazing – I was blown away.
 I don’t really do Spinning, but I’d definitely come again for that class.”